antikytheraton/live-channel-logger/README.md

 `pip install -r requirements.txt`

-You'll need to configurate the DB parameters.
+You'll need to configure the DB parameters.
 To do this you'll need to add the next information to the `settings.py` file:

 ```